Robotics coding camp December 2023

 Since 2010, the The Akili School in Kisumu, western Kenya, has provided general primary education for young people from rural, low-income, marginalised families.
 Children board at the school while completing their primary schooling, ensuring safe, consistent access to learning, support and shelter.
 The school is administered by the Riley Orton Foundation (ROF).
 Now, the school is transitioning into a specialised STEAM learning centre to provide contemporary education in science, technology, engineering, arts and mathematics.

-As well as purchasing a range of coding robots for students at different stages of development, the proposed funds will support professional development for rural teachers to deliver effective STEM instruction to ensure the camp’s success.
+As well as purchasing a range of coding robots for students at different stages of development, the funds support professional development for rural teachers to deliver effective STEM instruction to ensure the camp’s success.

 About the Riley ORton Foundation